huiwenhw/pixo/README.md

 * do `knex migrate:latest`
 * start express server: `nodemon .`
 * and in another terminal: in `/client folder`, do `yarn start` to start React

+Note: If you edit the index.scss file, make sure to do
+* `yarn run sass`: this will watch the index.scss file and compile it to index.css